-Many cyclists don’t realise what a huge part their diets play in their training and racing.
+Many cyclists don’t understand what a huge part their diets play in their training and racing.
 It’s a cliché, but when it comes to sports you are what you eat.
 And if you’re out there cycling every day, you really can’t afford to get it wrong.
-We show you how to spot and avoid the top 10 most common diet mistakes…
+Here we show you how to spot and avoid the top 11 most common diet mistakes.

 Your body has been without food for several hours overnight, so you can’t expect to get the best out of it in your training or racing if you are under-fuelling the session.